Marilyn McCoo

-Marilyn McCoo (born September 30, 1943) is an American singer, actress, and television presenter, who is best known for being the lead female vocalist in the group the 5th Dimension, as well as hosting the 1980s music countdown series Solid Gold.
+Marilyn McCoo (born September 30, 1943) is an American singer, actress, and television presenter, who is best known for being the lead female vocalist in the group the 5th Dimension as well as hosting the 1980s music television show Solid Gold.

-Since 1969, McCoo has been married to singer Billy Davis Jr., the founder and co-member of the 5th Dimension.
 She has a three-octave vocal range.

-Life and career

-Early years
+Early life and education

-Marilyn McCoo was born in Jersey City, New Jersey, United States, to Waymon and Mary McCoo, who were both physicians.
+Marilyn McCoo was born in Columbus, Georgia, to Mary (née Holloway) and Waymon McCoo, who were both physicians.
 Her grandfather was doctor Thomas Vivian McCoo of Eufaula, Alabama.
 She is African American.
 She spent her first seven years in Columbus, Georgia.
-At the age of seven, she moved with her parents, two sisters, and brother to Los Angeles, where she began singing, piano and dance lessons.
+At the age of seven, she moved with her parents, two sisters, and brother to Los Angeles, where she began voice, piano, and dance lessons.
 At the age of 15, she made her television debut on Art Linkletter's Talent Show and began modelling.
 After graduating from Susan Miller Dorsey High School, she enrolled in UCLA, where she earned a degree in business administration.
 In 1962, McCoo entered the Miss Bronze California beauty pageant where she won "Miss Grand Talent".

+Career

-Music career
+Music

 In the early and mid-1960s, McCoo was a member of the Hi-Fi's, who often opened for Ray Charles.
-She had been invited to join the group by photographer Lamonte McLemore, who would himself join McCoo in the 5th Dimension.
+She had been invited to join the group by photographer Lamonte McLemore, who later joined McCoo in the 5th Dimension.
 Other Hi-Fi members included Harry Elston and Floyd Butler, who later formed the Friends of Distinction.
 She met Billy Davis Jr. in 1966 when he established the 5th Dimension, then called the Versatiles, which also included Ron Townson and Florence LaRue.
 The group's first big hit was with 1967's "Up, Up and Away", written by Jimmy Webb.
 The song won four 1968 Grammy Awards and was the title track to 5th Dimension's first hit LP.
 A year later, the group recorded Laura Nyro's "Stoned Soul Picnic".
 A medley of "Aquarius/Let the Sunshine In" (from the musical Hair) reached No. 1 on the Billboard Hot 100 chart in April to May 1969 and won the Grammy for 'Record of the Year'.
-The group's recording of another Nyro composition, "Wedding Bell Blues", featuring McCoo's most prominent vocal of that period, topped the Hot 100 in November 1969.
+The group's recording of another Nyro composition, "Wedding Bell Blues", topped the Hot 100 in November 1969.

-By the early 1970s, McCoo began to sing lead on the group's remaining chart-topping singles, "One Less Bell to Answer", "(Last Night) I Didn't Get to Sleep at All", and "If I Could Reach You".
+By the early 1970s, McCoo began to sing lead on the group's remaining hits, "One Less Bell to Answer", "(Last Night) I Didn't Get to Sleep at All", and "If I Could Reach You".